Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/interior.rst

 Interior
 ********

+.. _fig-softbody-force-interior-connection:

 .. figure:: /images/physics_Bsod-softbody-theory1.jpg
    :width: 200px

-   Image 1a: Vertices and forces along their connection edges.
+   Vertices and forces along their connection edges.

 To create a connection between the vertices of a Soft Body object there have to be forces that hold the vertices together.
 These forces are effective along the edges in a mesh, the connections between the vertices.
 The forces act like a spring.
-Fig. Image 1a illustrates how a 3×3 grid of vertices (a mesh plane in Blender) are connected in a Soft Body simulation.
+Fig. :ref:`fig-softbody-force-interior-connection` illustrates how a 3×3 grid of vertices (a mesh plane in Blender) are connected in a Soft Body simulation.